dedis/cothority/app/conode/README.md

 $ ./start-conode.sh setup <IP address>:<port>
 ```

 This script generates the keys and starts the validation mode.
-After your CoNode has been available for a long enough time (usually more than 24 hours) under the specified IP address and port and has been validated by your CoNode operator, it will exit automatically, get the CoNode tree-information, and switch to running-mode.
+After your CoNode has been available for a long enough time period (usually more than 24 hours) under the specified IP address and port and has been validated by your CoNode operator, it will exit automatically, get the CoNode tree-information, and switch to running-mode.

 **Note:** In case your CoNode is shutdown for whatever reason, you can always manually restart it by simply executing: